ochsenfeld-lab/adaptive_sampling/docs/source/sampling_tools.rst

         bias_factor=20,             # The bias factor gamma, which controls the shrinking of Gaussian hills over time, Default: None well_tempered_temp=None,    # The bias temperature DeltaT is an alternative to setting gamma.
 Note, that setting DeltaT always overwrites gamma! gamma=DeltaT/(T+1) with temperature of the MD simulation T. Default: np.inf (standard metadynamics) force_from_grid=True,       # Always recommended.
 If True, bias potentials and forces are accumulated on a grid, if False, the sum of Gaussian hills is calculated in every step, which can be expensive for long runs.
-        **kwargs,                   # Additional inherited keyword arguments from the `EnhancedSampling` class.
+        #...,                       # Additional inherited keyword arguments from the `EnhancedSampling` class.
     )

 On-the-fly probability enhanced sampling (OPES)